 When it comes to frugality and health, choosing dried beans over canned is a smart choice.
 They can seem intimidating if you aren't used to working with them though, so today you are getting a tutorial on how to cook dried beans.

-I batch cooked a two pound bag of black beans, which yielded me about 12 cups of cooked beans.
-A can of dried beans is about 1.5 cups, so I was able to freeze eight bags of ready to eat black beans for future use, which saves major time and money.
+I batch cooked a two pound bag of beans, which yielded me about 12 cups of cooked beans.
+A can of dried beans is about 1.5 cups, so I was able to freeze eight bags of ready to eat beans for future use, which saves major time and money.
 It took only a few minutes of hands on time, and I now have eight bags of ready to eat beans that I can use on a busy night.